 Diabetic Skin Troubles

 you know how painful even a small skin problem can be.
-About one-third of people with
+About 3 out of 10 people with

 diabetes develop a skin problem sooner or later.
 Fortunately, most problems can be

 prevented or easily treated.
 Here are 4 common problems and how to prevent them.

 When blood glucose is high, your body loses fluid.
 Diabetic nerve damage can also

 decrease sweating.
 Both can lead to dry skin.